apnadkarni/tcl-libgit2/README.md

 ## Obtaining the `libgit2` library

+The `lg2` distribution includes `libgit2` DLL's for Windows platforms.
+See instructions below to build the DLL's yourself.

 On most Unix/Linux systems `libgit2` can be installed using the system's package manager.
 However, system provided `libgit2` packages are often out of date.
 Currently the `lg2` package supports `libgit2` versions 1.3 and 1.4.
 If the
-system package manager does not include `libgit2` or includes a different version, some hints about building it are given later.
+system package manager does not include `libgit2` or includes a different version, see build instruction below.

 **Important:** Only use supported **release* versions of `libgit2` as it does not guarantee ABI compatibility even between minor releases.
 Moreover, binaries built